 Our procurement teams play an important role in ensuring that our suppliers participate in, and comply with, our on-going assessment program.
-We deliver Responsible Procurement training to create internal understanding of our responsible procurement and supply chain approach which includes information on Modern Slavery and our approach.
-In 2017, we updated our training materials to include highlighting potential environmental, social and ethical risks, including modern slavery.
-This training is available to all procurement colleagues through a new procurement sharing platform.
+We deliver quarterly Responsible Procurement training to create internal understanding of our responsible procurement and supply chain approach which includes information on Modern Slavery and our approach.
+In 2018, we continued to update our training materials to include an emphasis on potential environmental, social and ethical risks, including modern slavery.
+This training is available to all procurement colleagues through a procurement sharing platform.